rousseau/deepBrain/UnSynGAN/Readme.md

 ```
 1 : reference T1w image

-o1 : HDF5 file which contains the patches of reference T1w image
+o1 : HDF5 file which contains the patches of the reference T1w image

 2 : reference T2w image

-o2 : HDF5 file which contains the patches of reference T2w image
+o2 : HDF5 file which contains the patches of the reference T2w image

 Other arguments see :
 ```